 Whether at home, work, or other fields given to us, our gifts will make room for us when we do it to His glory.
 Together we can have the victory as a team, ministry, and as a family.
 We must seek Him to show us the pathway that honors Him.
 He will amaze us by showing that the little we have can mean much.
 Teaching and ministering the Gospel is action in “Word and Deeds.”

 “I have a story to tell like any other person; but, the importance of my story is telling it through actions that produce good fruit.
 Good fruit is the building blocks from character and experiences.
 It can be your lasting legacy.
-It will define who you are long ever you leave this world.
-While we are here, it is our accountability to our Maker to be the hands, feet, and voice for Him.
+It will define who you are long after you leave this world.
+While we are here, we are accountable to our Maker to be the hands, feet, and voice for Him.

 Jesus said, “Feed my sheep.
 Feed my lambs.”
 I ask Him to show me with what.
 He says, “What is that in your hand?”
 God’s gifts are different than your talents.
 His gifts are lasting in ministering and witnessing to others.
 With His guidance, we can have a purposeful, fruitful leadership.